 As a result, to build an organization based on servant leadership requires not only the development of servant leaders, but more importantly a robust hiring process.
 And unless you’re building a servant leadership culture from start-up, there is inevitably a large legacy of hires that may not align with the servant leadership ethos.

-Impossible to fully realize
+Servant leadership is impossible to fully realize

 Probably more than any other leadership style, building a servant-led organization is impossible to fully realize.
 It’s a little bit like enlightenment, it’s not going to happen in our lifetime.
 Our role is to struggle to attain it.